Move To America’s Most Popular

 Why Go Farther?

-Over three adventure-filled days you’ll get to know the country’s regions… along with the professionals who work there and the expats who live there… all from the comfort and convenience of our meeting rooms at Bob’s Motel and Service Station.
+Over two-and-a-half adventure-filled days you’ll get to know the country’s regions… along with the professionals who work there and the expats who live there… all from the comfort and convenience of our meeting rooms at the InterContinental Presidente Cancun Resort.

 You’ll get a comprehensive, in-depth view of Mexico that outsiders, tourists, and snowbirds simply don’t know about.
 We’ll bring the best of Mexico to you.